roscopeco/anos/MemoryMap.md

 ### Long Mode Page Table Layout After Kernel Bootstrap

+> [!NOTE]
+> From this point on, the map is the same regardless of how we were booted.

 Once stage 2 has exited and we're in the kernel proper, the identity mapping of low RAM is dropped (the first 2MB physical mapping into the top 2GiB is retained).